dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 :::moniker-end

 A component reference is only populated after the component is rendered and its output includes `ReferenceChild`'s element.
 Until the component is rendered, there's nothing to reference.
+Don't attempt to call a referenced component method to an event handler directly (for example, `@onclick="childComponent!.ChildMethod(5)"`) because the reference variable may not be assigned at the time click event is assigned.

 To manipulate component references after the component has finished rendering, use the [`OnAfterRender` or `OnAfterRenderAsync` methods](xref:blazor/components/lifecycle#after-component-render-onafterrenderasync).

-The following lambda approach uses the preceding `ReferenceChild` component.
-The [`!` (null-forgiving) operator](/dotnet/csharp/language-reference/operators/null-forgiving) results in a clear error if `childComponent` isn't populated when `ChildMethod` is called, but `childComponent` is populated in all normal Blazor framework rendering scenarios.
-Don't attempt to call a referenced component method without a lambda expression (for example, `@onclick="childComponent!.ChildMethod(5)"`) because the reference variable may not be assigned at the time click event is assigned.
+The following examples use the preceding `ReferenceChild` component.

 `ReferenceParent1.razor`: